soundcloud/api/README.md

 ## Frequently asked questions
 ### Can I request an API key for a new app?
 While we hope to explore opening up access again, we're currently not issuing new keys to 3rd party apps.
-Please subscribe to our [@SoundCloudDev] on Twitter for updates
+Please subscribe to our [@SoundCloudDev] on Twitter for updates.

+### How can I update my app's `redirect_uri`?
+Our Support Team will be happy to help you with your URI's redirects.
+Please fill out a ticket [here] under "I need help with something else" and they will get back to you as soon as they can.

 ### I am an official partner of SoundCloud.
 Can I use this issue tracker for a technical question?
 This repository only deals with the public-facing API.
 Any partnership-specific questions don’t belong here as this is a public forum; please contact your SoundCloud partnership contact.